 - Don't forget to pinch your mint!
 This is not to be mean, of course, but to keep the mint’s vigorous growth in check.
 So when you spot unwanted runners, remove them.
 To preserve the taste of the leaves, it’s also necessary to pinch the tips of the plant regularly as well as the flowers.

 - During winter, the mint plant must also be moved to a sheltered area or taken indoors.

 Managing Mint-Loving Pests

 The ghouls that stalk mint plants include insects, arachnids, and a fungal disease.
-The latter is called mint rust and causes the plant to look dusty, discoloured, and distorted.
-Since this is a contagious disease, the mint will catch it from other plants.
+The latter is called mint rust and makes the plant look dusty, discoloured, and distorted.
+Since this is a contagious disease, the mint will catch it from other plants and pass it on to others.
 The best course of action is to remove the sick plants and keep an eye on their neighbours for any sign of rust.

 The insects include aphids, cutworms, and thrips.
 If their numbers are few, you can simply prune away the infested branches.
-Large infestations must be dealt with by using an organic insecticide or removal of the plants entirely.
+Large infestations must be dealt with by using an organic insecticide or by removing the plants entirely.
 The arachnid that loves mint most is the two-spotted spider mite.
 They can be dealt with in the same way as the insects.

 Precautions When Using Mint

 The mint family includes a few evil cousins that nobody should consume, like perilla mint and pennyroyal.
 But even the friendly versions, like spearmint and peppermint, have their grouchy moments.
 Please take the necessary care if any of the following contraindications apply to you.